 - Hiking boots or sturdy shoes

-- Extra layers of clothing (some of our research sites are up on high peaks and it may be very cold and windy at the top while it was hot and calm at the start of the hike, come prepared for quickly changing weather conditions)
+- Extra layers of clothing (some of our sites are up on high peaks and it may be very cold and windy at the top while it was hot and calm at the start of the hike, come prepared for quickly changing weather conditions)